History of the Algarve: a brief overview

 When the Roman Empire fell in the 5th century, the Algarve was occupied by the romanized Visigoths.
 They secured the Catholic religion in Portugal and built the first churches.
 Portugal was one of the first Catholic countries in Europe.
 While the Visigoths were ruling Portugal, the Prophet Mohammed (7th century) proclaimed the Islamic religion in Saudi Arabia.
 The Islam spread rapidly to North Africa.
 Not much later, Islamic armies crossed the Straight of Gibraltar in 711 and started to conquer the Iberian Peninsula.
 These Islamic invaders were called the Moors.
 They were converted Berbers from North Africa and Arabs.

-In the North of Portugal, a Catholic county was founded in the 8th century.
-It was called Portucale (the names of two cities: Porto and Cale).
-This was declared an independent Kingdom in 1140.
-The first King of Portugal, Afonso I, extended the Portuguese territory from its southern border, the Mondego river (Coimbra), to the Tagus river line.
-He did this by conquering many towns from the Moors, including Leiria, Santarém and Lisbon, which was conquered in 1147.
+In the 8th century, a Catholic county emerged in northern Portugal, known as Portucale, named after the towns of Porto and Cale.
+This county gradually grew in strength and was officially declared an independent kingdom, called the Kingdom of Portugal in 1140.
+The first King of Portugal, Afonso I, extended the Portuguese territory towards the south, reclaiming land from the Moors.
+Major victories included the capture of Leiria, Santarém, and Lisbon in 1147.
 The long series of battles to regain control over the land from the Moors are also known as the Reconquista.

 Start of the Age of Discoveries